 Monday, 6th day- 27th March: Sashti, 6th day, Ma Katyayani Puja, Yamuna Chhatha, Chaiti Chhatra.

 Tuesday, 7th day- 28th March: Saptami, 7th day, Maha Saptami /Ashtami Vrat, Kalaratri Puja, Durga Ashtami, Mahagauri Puja, Kalratri Puja, Annapurna Ashtami.

 Wednesday, 8th day- 29th March: Ashtami, 8th day, Shri Durga Ashtami, Sandhi Puja: Ashtami and Navami Havan, Maha Gauri Puja, Ma Siddhidatri Puja.

 Thursday, 9th day- 30th March: Navratri: 9th day, Ram Navami/ Chaitra Shukla Paksha Navami.

-Friday, Paran day- 31th March: Chaitra Navratri Parana, Navratri Parana, Chaitra Navaratri ends.
+Friday, Paran day- 31th March: Chaitra Navratri Parana, Navratri Parana, Chaitra Navaratri ends in the evening.